-Although it is not required, students may pursue a minor program of study.
+Although it is not required, students may pursue a minor program of study along with their major program of study.
 In most cases, credits earned through a minor will replace unrestricted elective credits in the total degree program.
 Minors contain at least 21 credits; 12 of the 21 are upper-division credits, and nine of the 21 must be taken from Simpson University.
 A minimum of one-third of a minor must be unique from a student's major.
 Students pursuing a minor must submit an Update of Minor form and the minor must be declared before the student completes his/her Application for Graduation.
 Completed minors will be listed on the student's transcript, but not on his/her diploma.
 The major and minor must be from the same catalog year.
+Minors are not stand-alone programs and must be completed in conjunction with a major.